carokrny/carokrny/README.md

 ## A little about me

-- 👀  I'm disabled and visually impaired and use adapive technology to code.
+- 👀  I learned to code while I was recovering from brain surgery using adapive technologies like screen readers.
-- 📃  Previously a patent agent, prosecuting software and hardware patents
+- 📃  I'm a patent agent, prosecuting software and hardware patents.
+Reach out if you have an invention!
 - 👩🏼‍🎓  Penn Engineering '18

 ## Connect with me